kevit03/riverkeeper_project2/README.md

 # Riverkeepers Project 2
-This project is a data driven initiatve built by the Biokind Team at NYU to analyze and strengthen community around the Hudson River water conservation at Riverkeepers.
+This project is a data driven initiative built by the Biokind Team at NYU to analyze and strengthen community around the Hudson River water conservation at Riverkeepers.
 We take donor data and transform the raw data into actionable data insight.

 ![Biokind Analytics](https://github.com/Pk0704/riverkeeper_project2/blob/main/scripts/Kevin/biokind.png)